sergisproject/sergisproject.github.io/docs/json.md

  - `goto`: Go to a specific prompt (`data` should have 1 item: the prompt index to go to). **Cannot be combined with Map Actions!**
  - `continue`: Move on to the next prompt without performing an action (`data` not required). **Cannot be combined with Map Actions!**
  - `logout`: Log the user out (`data` not required). **Cannot be combined with Map Actions!**

+**Map Actions:**

+The names of map actions vary by [frontend][frontends].
+Therefore, in order to support multiple frontends, you must provide a separate Action object for each frontend.

+For example, the following could be a list of actions.
+Note how Gameplay Actions are only specified once, but Map Actions are each specified multiple times, once for each supported frontend.

+    [
+        {
+            "name": "explain",
+            "data": [
+                {"type": "text", "value": "Choice Explanation Here"}
+            ]
+        },
+        {
+            "frontend": "arcgis",
+            "name": "buffer",
+            "data": [120]
+        },
+        {
+            "frontend": "googlemaps",
+            "name": "buffer",
+            "data": [120]
+        }
+    ]

 ### Content Object